microflo/microflo/README.md

 -------
 MIT for the code in MicroFlo, see [./LICENSE](./LICENSE).

-Note that MicroFlo currently relies on the Arduino, DallasTemperature and OneWire libraries, which are under the GNU LGPL.
+Note that MicroFlo currently uses the Arduino, DallasTemperature and OneWire libraries, which are under the GNU LGPL.

 Goals